frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise2.md

 ## Your Task

+1. We'll be using the extrude tool and tube converter to create cross rails for our drivetrain.
+This will help support it.
+2. Once its complete, we'll change the appearance of all the tubes to a color of your choosing.

 Let's add some cross rails to support the drivetrain better.
 Use what you learned in the previous exercise to try to figure it out.
 Good luck!

 <div style="display: flex; gap: 5px; align-items: flex-start;">